Top 10 Most Powerful Batman Villains

 In his phosphorus form from the Batman show in 2004, he almost destroys Gotham.
 In that show, he beats most people on this list.
 Clayface and Batman Who Laughs are probably the most powerful, though.

-Ra's al Ghul Ra's al Ghul is a fictional supervillain appearing in American comic books published by DC Comics, commonly as an adversary of the superhero Batman.
+Ra's al Ghul is a fictional supervillain featured in American comic books published by DC Comics.
+He is commonly depicted as a powerful adversary of the superhero Batman.
+Known for his longevity and leadership of the League of Assassins, Ra's al Ghul presents a philosophical and physical challenge to... read more

 Ra's has above-average intelligence and is an excellent strategist.
 He possesses immense agility, acrobatic skills, and exceptional sword-fighting abilities.
 As the leader of the League of Shadows, he commands a small army of ninjas.
 What makes Ra's so powerful is that he can achieve temporary immortality by bathing in a special liquid he discovered.
 This liquid halts aging and grants him near-indestructibility.
 However, he must return to it periodically to maintain his immortality.